Iman-dorri/Synvoy/Document/README.md

-# TripLink - Project Documentation Overview
+# Synvoy - Project Documentation Overview

-Welcome to the TripLink project documentation!
+Welcome to the Synvoy project documentation!
 This comprehensive guide will help you understand the project structure, business plan, technical specifications, and how to get started with development.

 ## 📋 Project Overview

-**TripLink** is a revolutionary smart travel and shopping platform that combines AI-powered price monitoring, social connectivity, and collaborative planning.
+**Synvoy** is a revolutionary smart travel and shopping platform that combines AI-powered price monitoring, social connectivity, and collaborative planning.
 Our mission is to become the ultimate companion for modern travelers and smart shoppers, helping them save money while building meaningful connections.

 ### 🎯 Key Features
 - **Smart Price Monitoring**: AI-driven price tracking for flights, hotels, and shopping items